signl4/docs/integrations/n-able/n-able.md

 Alternatively you can also use the email notification method and use your SIGNL4 team’s email address as the email address of the notification method.

+You can also find SIGNL4 in the N-able [integration section](https://www.n-able.com/integrations/derdack-signl4).

 The alert in SIGNL4 might look like this.

 ![SIGNL4 Alert](signl4-alert.png)